$125B

 What does it cost to outsource a call center in 2026?

-Nearshore Caribbean fronter and customer-support agents cost $12-18 per hour in 2026 for non-licensed voice work and $14-20 per hour for SDR-style B2B pre-qualification.
+Nearshore Caribbean fronter and customer-support agents cost $12-18 per hour in 2026 for voice work and SDR-style B2B pre-qualification alike.
 Rates are all-in: wages, employer taxes, supervision, telephony seat, QA, recording, and reporting.

 The 2026 rate card for outsourced voice work falls into three regional buckets.
-Caribbean nearshore agents (Jamaica, Trinidad, St Lucia, Guyana) cost $12-18/hr for non-licensed servicing and intake and $14-20/hr for SDR and pre-qual.
+Caribbean nearshore agents (Jamaica, Saint Lucia, Trinidad and Tobago, Belize) cost $12-18/hr for non-licensed servicing and intake and $12-18/hr for SDR and pre-qual.
 US onshore agents run $25-45/hr for the same scope.
 Philippines and India offshore typically quote $6-12/hr before adding 15 to 25 percent in hidden management cost for overnight QA, longer handle time, and higher attrition.

 What "all-in" means at the nearshore rate: wages, employer taxes, supervision, telephony or CRM seat, QA review, recording storage, daily KPI reporting, and weekly business reviews.
 No setup fee, no platform fee, no separate per-minute long-distance line item.